tfpauly/privacy-proxy/draft-private-access-tokens.md

   corresponding to the Issuer identified by TokenChallenge.issuer_name.

 Clients maintain a stable CLIENT_ID that they use for all communication with a specific Mediator.
-If this value changes, it will lead to token issuance failures until policy window passes.
 CLIENT_ID is a public key, where the corresponding private key CLIENT_SECRET is known only to the client.

+If the client loses this (CLIENT_ID, CLIENT_SECRET), they may generate a new tuple.
+The mediator will enforce if a client is allowed to use this new CLIENT_ID.
+See {{{#mediator-state}}}
+for details on this enforcement.

 Clients also need to be able to generate an ANON_ORIGIN_ID value that corresponds to the ORIGIN_NAME, to send in requests to the Mediator.